📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 What is the Spain Non-Lucrative Visa?

-Similar to Portugal’s D7 Visa, the Spain Non-Lucrative Visa is also used as a Retirement Visa for Spain.
-It’s open to all non-EU residents who wish to live in Spain with a passive income source.
+Much like Portugal’s D7 Visa, Spain’s Non-Lucrative Visa also serves as a retirement option.
+It’s available to non-EU residents who want to live in Spain while relying on a passive income source.

-However, there are a few significant differences when you compare the Portugal D7 Visa vs Spain Non-Lucrative Visa.
+However, there are a few significant differences between the Portugal D7 Visa and the Spain Non-Lucrative Visa.
 We’ll discuss the eligibility requirements in more detail shortly.

 The timeline to qualify for Spanish citizenship is a little higher than in Portugal.
 Residents are eligible to apply for citizenship after 10 years of living in Spain.
 Regardless, many expats still opt for this.